search

 Be careful of the "window" on Monday

 The Oceania trading session begins around 5:00 a.m.
-Japan Standard Time, when markets such as Wellington in New Zealand and Sydney in Australia open.
-Because the market is small—meaning there are few traders active during the Oceania session—spreads tend to widen, and this is a time when prices are prone to sharp fluctuations.
+Japan Standard Time, when markets such as Wellington, New Zealand, and Sydney, Australia, open.
+Because the market is relatively small—meaning there are fewer traders active during this session—spreads tend to widen, and prices are prone to sharp fluctuations during this time.

-Additionally, since it is the first market to open on Monday, you should be aware that "gaps" (the price difference between Friday’s closing price and Monday’s opening price) are likely to occur.
+It is also important to note that, since this is the first market to open on Monday, gaps (the price difference between Friday’s closing price and Monday’s opening price) are likely to occur.
 By taking into account the possibility of a gap opening during Monday’s Oceania trading hours, you can make informed decisions about whether to hold positions overnight on Friday and, if so, manage your margin maintenance requirements appropriately.

 Tokyo time